Analysis | Ginni Thomas texts reveal fears, motivation to overturn 2020 election

 The Thomas-Meadows texts provide a behind-the-scenes look at how the battle was being cast and the angst and emotional energy that was being invested in that fight.

 On Nov.
-10, Thomas texted Meadows and pleaded with him to prevent Biden “and the left” from carrying out “the greatest Heist in our history.”
+10, Thomas texted Meadows and pleaded with him to prevent Biden “and the left” from carrying out “the greatest Heist of our history.”

 Meadows replied, “This is a fight of good versus evil.
 Evil always looks like the victor until the King of Kings triumphs.
 Do not grow weary in well doing.
 The fight continues.
 I have staked my career on it.
 Well at least my time in DC on it.”